-Since Chubbs is an anxious boy, we will only adopt him out locally (Indianapolis, Anderson, or Muncie areas) so that he can have a few visits to his possible furever home before we move him in completely.
+Since Chubbs is an anxious boy, we will only consider local homes (Indianapolis, Anderson, or Muncie areas) so that he can have a few visits to his possible furever home before we move him in completely.
 He will need time and we are not going to place him with just anyone.
 You MUST be able to work with him and be willing to tolerate his anxiety and neediness as he transitions.
 This does not happen overnight!
 Once he is comfortable in his surroundings he is a typical bulldog and loves to lounge around the house and be a lazy boy.

-Chubbs seems to do ok with some dogs, but would not do well in a home with an Alpha male type dog.
+Chubbs seems to do ok with some dogs, but would do better in a home with more chill dogs.
 He also has a high prey drive so he would do well in a home without any cats.
 He is working on his manners on a leash, but it is still a work in progress.
 We do not require a fenced in yard for adopters but for Chubbs we will only consider applicants with a fenced in yard due to his needs.